-When running, the DOP3000 measures continuously data profiles.
+When running, UDOP measures continuously data profiles.
 By means of a panel, the user can stop the measuring procedure, clear the internal memory or start of a new measurement.
-Moreover, with the additional software package "Advanced recording features", it is possible to select the profiles that will be recorded to a data file.
-"The advanced Trigger option offers the capability to control the recording procedure by an external trigger signal.
+Moreover, it is possible to select the profiles that will be recorded to a data file.
+In Trigger mode, an external logic signal controls the recording procedure.